eu-digital-identity-wallet/eudi-docs-site/docs/use-cases/mobile-driving-license/mdl-guides/wallet-provider/wallet-developers-workflow.md

 # Technical Deep Dive – Wallet Developers Workflow

-According to Article 5.2 of the 4th Driving License Directive, the mDL shall be issued to the European Digital Identity Wallets as electronic attestations of attributes.
+According to Article 5.2 of the 4th Driving Licence Directive, the mDL shall be issued to the European Digital Identity Wallets as electronic attestations of attributes.
 Therefore, an mDL can only be issued to an active EUDI Wallet instance, which has to comply with all requirements in the eIDAS 2 Regulation.

 All baseline requirements outlined in the Architecture and Reference Framework (ARF) are applicable to EUDI Wallets.
 The mDL use case introduces specific technical requirements (defined in the mDL Rulebook, Annex 3.2 of the ARF) regarding the attribute schema, encoding and supported protocols.